Livia89/fyn-system/README.md

 # System Fyn - Financial system management

-Developed in React and Typescript.
+Developed in React and TypeScript.

 ---
 ### *Don't forget to run npm install to install all dependencies before running this project*